Swap out the cigar for a carrot and Hannibal’s basically Bugs Bunny.

 Horses roam free once again.
 Hannibal says the team has to vanish, but Triple A says she still has some lovin’ to finish with Daniel, so she’s staying.
 Shelley gives B.A. a bow and arrow, to which he says: “Thanks little brother… I’m sure the kids at my day care center will love the gift.”
 He then promises to send Shelley a thousand ashtrays.
 Murdock ends his Range Rider fantasy by handing his fancy guns over to Daniel, asking only that if the bush, now named Ed, ever needs him, to call.
 The team drives off into the sunset.

 I love it when a two-hour special comes together.

 Absolutely letter-freaking-perfect.
 WHY WAS THIS NOT A MOVIE.
 Seriously, why was this not a movie?
-Every archetype of the A-Team universe is here, from Hannibal’s plans, the team dreaming of Hollywood, the van, the copters, montages, B.A. getting drugged, a military chase, Murdockian hijinks, Face mackin on the ladies…. all done just as you would want it to be done.
+Every archetype of the A-Team universe is here, from Hannibal’s plans, the team dreaming of Hollywood, the van, the copters, montages, B.A. getting drugged, a military chase, Murdockian hijinks, Face mackin’…. all done just as you would want it to be done.
 It is textbook.
 It is brilliant.
 It is badass.
 It makes this project worth all the effort.
 Let’s watch it again!